-Rangers: Johnston, Stein & McCloy relive 1972 Cup Winners' Cup win
+Rangers' Barcelona Bears relive 1972 Euro triumph

 It would turn into one of the most glittering nights in Rangers' history, but one marred by clashes on the pitch that saw them unable to defend a trophy that was claimed with character and conviction.

-Here, three of the members of that famous team take us through the story of the Barcelona Bears.
+Here, as the current Rangers side bid for glory 50 years on in Wednesday's Europa League final, three members of that famous 1972 team take us through the story of the Barcelona Bears.

 Who says the referee is always right?

 Rangers kept their best performances for Europe in 1971-72.
-They lost four of their first five league games and 11 in total finishing behind Celtic and Aberdeen.
-But their continental campaign started well with a 1-1 draw away to French side Stade Rennes and a 1-0 home win before they faced Sporting Lisbon.
+They lost four of their first five league games and 11 in total, finishing behind Celtic and Aberdeen.

+But their continental campaign started well with a 1-1 draw at French side Rennes and a 1-0 home win before they faced Sporting Lisbon.
 The Scots won the home leg 3-2 then lost away by the same margin in normal time.

-Both sides scored again in extra-time to make it 6-6 on aggregate.
-Dutch referee Laurens Van Ravens then ordered a penalty shoot-out, but he really shouldn't have...
+Both sides scored again in extra time to make it 6-6 on aggregate.
+Dutch referee Laurens van Ravens then ordered a penalty shootout, but he really should not have...

 Goalkeeper Peter McCloy: Ah, the Sporting Lisbon fiasco.
 The referee didn't understand the away-goals rule.
-We thought we were through after extra-time but he wouldn't have it.
+We thought we were through after extra time but he wouldn't have it.

 Striker Colin Stein: We missed all our penalties - they were diabolical.

-Winger Willie Johnston: Everybody thought we were out, even the Waddell.
-It was a reporter - John Fairgreave - who came in to the dressing room and said we were through because of away goals.
+Winger Willie Johnston: Everybody thought we were out, even the gaffer Willie Waddell.
+It was a reporter - John Fairgreave - who came into the dressing room and said we were through because of away goals.
 The ref had got it wrong.

 Beating Bayern & kicking the Kaiser

 With the referee overruled, Rangers were through to a quarter-final with Torino.
-A 1-1 draw in Turin and a 1-0 win at Ibrox set up a semi against a Bayern Munich side sporting Franz 'The Kaiser' Beckenbauer, Sepp Maier, Paul Breitner, Gerd Muller and Uli Hoeness.
+A 1-1 draw in Turin and a 1-0 win at Ibrox set up a semi against a Bayern Munich side sporting Franz Beckenbauer, Sepp Maier, Paul Breitner, Gerd Muller and Uli Hoeness.

-Johnston: They beat us 1-0 in extra-time in the final in 1967.
+Johnston: They beat us 1-0 in extra time in the final in 1967.
 It was the week after Celtic had won the European Cup.
-They came home to a great reception - we came home to two men and a dug.
+They came home to a great reception - we came home to two men and a dog.

 McCloy: Bayern gave us a right battering in Germany.
 They could have scored two or three but we defended well and got a 1-1 draw.